Site icon SafeMailer

 Instead, you can use a cold email automation tool, which mimics human-like email-sending behavior and doesn’t get detected by spam filters.

 Generic emails are much more likely to appear as spam.
-Use a mail merge tool for personalizing your emails with data from a spreadsheet.
+So, use a mail merge tool for personalizing your emails with data from a spreadsheet.
 A guide on how to use CRM with email marketing may help you to dynamically personalize your emails.

 Conclusion

 A high sender score is important to indicate to the email service providers that your domain is trustworthy and reliable.
-This helps you increase your domain reputation and email deliverability.
+This, thus, helps you increase your domain reputation and email deliverability.

 You can regularly check your email reputation with the tools listed above and improve it consistently by following the best practices.
 So, get ready to run successful email campaigns.